-David, Ben Yosef, Har-Zion, who writes under the pen name Prabhuji, is a Jewish/Hindu mystic, an artist, writer, painter, composer, and an avadhūta.
-He has chosen to retire from society and lead the life of a hermit.
+David, Ben Yosef, Har-Zion, who writes under the pen name Prabhuji, is a writer, painter, and avadhūta mystic.
+In 2011, he chose to retire from society and lead the life of a hermit.
 He spends his days in solitude, praying, studying, writing, painting, and meditating in silence and contemplation.

 Prabhuji is a recognized authority on Eastern wisdom.
-He is known for his erudition in the Vaidika and Tāntrika aspects of Hinduism and in all the branches of yoga (jñāna, karma, bhakti, haṭha, rāja, kuṇḍalinī, tantra, mantra, and so on).
-He has an inclusive attitude toward all religions and he deeply knows Judaism, Christianity, Buddhism, Islam, Taoism, etc.
+He is known for his erudition in the Vaidika and Tāntrika aspects of Hinduism and in all the branches of yoga (jñāna, karma, bhakti, haṭha, rāja, kuṇḍalinī, tantra, mantra, and others).
+He has an inclusive attitude toward all religions and he deeply knows Judaism, Christianity, Buddhism, Islam, Taoism, and so on.

 His profound studies, his masters’ blessings, his research into the sacred scriptures, and his vast teaching experience have earned him international recognition in the field of religion and spirituality.